Couples on OnlyFans: The Honest Guide to Building This Together (Without Breaking What You Have)

 Managing Jealousy and Insecurity

-It’s completely normal for subscriber behavior to generate jealousy and insecurity even in genuinely secure relationships.
-Subscribers who develop parasocial feelings toward one partner, comment sections that compare partners, and DMs that are explicitly directed at one person over the other — these dynamics are predictable and manageable when you’ve named them in advance.
+Subscriber behavior can generate jealousy and insecurity even in genuinely secure relationships.
+Subscribers who develop parasocial feelings toward one partner, comment sections that compare partners, DMs directed at one person over the other — these dynamics are predictable when you’ve named them in advance.
+Name them before you experience them.
+Agree on your response protocol.
+Check in with each other after difficult subscriber interactions.

-The Breakup Plan
+The Dissolution Plan

 - Who retains the account if you separate?